If you’re buying a franchise for the first time, it can be difficult to know where to start. Here’s our comprehensive guide to get you started.

 What general business advice is available on buying a franchise?

-If you’re considering whether to buy a franchise, you can find additional information about the process of buying a franchise and whether it’s suitable for you at the ‘Which Franchise’ website.
+You can find additional information about the process of buying a franchise and whether it’s suitable for you at the ‘which franchise’ website.
 This website is a credible source for general franchising advice, as it’s the official online partner of the British Franchise Association.

 What legal advice will you need when buying a franchise?
 Do you need a specialist franchising solicitor?